d-kleine/AZ_AI-Engineering/project2_Virtual-Dental-Office-Assistant/README.md

 MicrosoftAppPassword= # AppPW (needs to be created) MicrosoftAppTenantId= # TenantID (only for SingleTenant, leave blank for MultiTenant)

-ProjectName= # name of the Custom QA project LanguageEndpointKey= # endpoint key of language service LanguageEndpointHostName= # endpoint url, like https://(...).cognitiveservices.azure.com
+ProjectName= # Custom QA project name LanguageEndpointKey= # endpoint key of language service LanguageEndpointHostName= # endpoint url, like https://(...).cognitiveservices.azure.com